grpc/grpc-swift/README.md

     pod 'gRPC-Swift-Plugins'
 ```

+Homebrew (Easy Installation)
 The plugins are available from homebrew and can be installed with :
-1. Installing Swift-Protobuf : (swift-protobuf is installed as a dependency of grpc-swift)
+1. Installing Swift Protobuf : (swift-protobuf is installed as a dependency of grpc-swift)
 ```bash
     $ brew install swift-protobuf
 ```
-2. Installing GRPC-Swift :
+2. Installing gRPC Swift :
 ```bash
     $ brew install grpc-swift
 ```